cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![connected visual code](../topo_drawings/lab1-topology-launched.png)

-we can also verify the containerlab logs in the visual code output window
+We can also verify the containerlab logs in the visual code output window.
+Truncated example:

 ```
 [DEBUG] Containerlab extension activated.